-With a class limit of 30 students, we expect this course to fill up quickly.
-Please register as early as possible to ensure a spot in the 2023 training.
+With a class size of 34, we expect to fill up quickly.
+Please register early to ensure your spot in the Spring 2024 training.

 To Register or for More Information:

 Wynn Tamura, Founder: Wynn developed the Tamura Method over the course of his 40 years in practice, providing a blend of energy-focused counseling and bodywork.
 Over the years, many of his clients were psychotherapists who wanted to go beyond “talk therapy” in order to create a deeper transformation.
 Wynn developed his unique style of energy bodywork blending Eastern and Western healing modalities.
 In addition to his private practice, Wynn spent several years as head of somatic energy work in an alternative healing clinic, which combined different forms of psychotherapy, Chinese, and Western medicine.
 Wynn draws from his study of Psycho-Physical Integration (Trager), martial arts, psychology, Zen Buddhism, and Taoism.
 He has also been a Trager practitioner since the early 1980s.
 Wynn retired in 2012 and continues to consult and teach his healing art: the Tamura Method